GChristensen/deepfloyd_if_lab/README.md

 >Q: It prints error messages several screens long.
 Is it normal?

 A: Absolutely.
-DeepFloyd IF is an experimental library without a detailed user manual, and you running it in Jupyter notebooks.
+DeepFloyd IF is an experimental library without a detailed user manual, and you are running it in Jupyter notebooks.

 >Q: It does not work, freezes, or crashes not displaying an error message.
 What this might be?